 A few other points:

-- What you are getting is an educated opinion – mine, to be exact.
+- At the end, what you are getting is an educated, informed opinion – mine, to be exact.
 That opinion is influenced by the amount of rums I’ve tried, my background and my personal palate.
 My favouritism — that gnarly ‘preference’ I mentioned above — exists, and is developed and earned, not bestowed or bought.
 You are welcome to disagree, as long as you concede that my opinion may also have validity.
 And no amount of reviews I will ever write will ever absolve anyone of forming their own opinions, or thinking and researching for themselves, since I am not infallible or the fount of all rum wisdom.
 In that vein, any errors of fact are entirely my own, made in all innocence during the course of my research.
 When pointed out, I’ll correct them.

 All the best